-A. Be given an explanation of the student conduct process;

-B. Have access to evidentiary material the complainant or alleged victim submitted - this includes police reports;

-C. Chose to be present or not present during the student conduct conference - in person or through an indirect means - the mere presence does not imply a forced participation in the conduct proceedings; D. Be accompanied by one advisor/counselor (may be an attorney at the student's expense) so long as the availability of the advisor does not hamper the timeliness of the conference.
+- A. Be given an explanation of the student conduct process; - B. Have access to evidentiary material the complainant or alleged victim submitted this includes police reports; - C. Choose to be present or not present during the student conduct conference in person or through an indirect means - the mere presence does not imply a forced participation in the conduct proceedings; - D. Be accompanied by one advisor/counselor (may be an attorney at the student's expense) so long as the availability of the advisor does not hamper the timeliness of the conference.
 The selected advisor and/or counselor may not be an individual and/or student that is and/or may be charged as a result of the same or similar fact pattern.
 The advisor is limited to advising the student and may not present the case, question relevant parties, or make statements during the proceedings.
-The mere presence of a University attorney does not indicate representation E. Question the accused/material witnesses - directly or indirectly - at the discretion of the past sexual history of the alleged victim with persons other than the alleged perpetrator shall be presumed irrelevant - relevancy is at the discretion of the Student Conduct Administrator of Student Conduct Administration body;

-Student Conduct Administrator of Student Conduct Administration body;
+The mere presence of a University attorney does not indicate representation - E. Question the accused/material witnesses directly or indirectly at the discretion of the Student Conduct Administrator of Student Conduct Administration body; - F. Have evidence of past sexual history excluded during the student conduct conference, the past sexual history of the alleged victim with persons other than the alleged perpetrator shall be presumed irrelevant relevancy is at the discretion of the Student Conduct Administrator of Student Conduct Administration body; - G. Submit a victim impact statement for the Student Conduct Administrator of Student Conduct Administration body to consider only if the student is found responsible prior to issuing any sanction(s); - H. Upon written request, be notified of the outcome of the conduct proceeding if the request is granted such information may not be shared with any individual or entity. - If the conduct code violation alleged arises from an allegation of dating violence, stalking, domestic violence or sexual assault, a written notice will be sent to the accuser and accused of the outcome of the proceedings, the procedures for an appeal by the accuser or the accused, any changes as the result of an appeal and when such results are final - J. If the alleged victim is deceased as a result of such crime or offense, the next of kin of the victim shall be treated as the alleged victim for purposes of disclosure under this policy.